 Straightening is most practical when:

-• The beard resists standard brushing.
+- The beard resists normal brushing.

 Minimum Beard Length for Heat-Based Straightening